nerdfiles/poemtrii/readme.markdown

 ##Natural languages

-As a step beyond our constraints or, that is, the rules of this game, after having mastere'd the notational font, or as some put it: its own _language_, a strategy should be develop'd and standardized toward the mastery of all Latin-based natural languages.
+As a step beyond our constraints or, that is, the rules of this game, after having master'd the notational typeface, or as some put it: its own _language_, a strategy should be develop'd and standardized toward the mastery of all Latin-based natural languages.

 ###Language storage